We made changes to your excise tax return because we found a miscalculation. You now have a balance due.

 Am I charged interest on the money I owe?

-Not if you pay the full amount you owe by the date specified on the notice.
+Not if you pay the full amount you owe by the due date on the notice.
 However, interest accrues on the unpaid balance after that date.

 Will I receive a penalty if I can’t pay the full amount?

 Yes, you will receive a late payment penalty.
-You can contact us at the number given on your notice if you’re unable to pay the full amount shown in your specific notice because of circumstances beyond your control.
-Contact us by the due date of your payment and, depending on your situation, we may be able to remove the penalty.
+You can call us at the toll-free number on your notice if you can't pay the full amount due because of circumstances beyond your control.
+If you contact us by the due date of your payment, we may be able to remove the penalty, depending on your situation.

 Tips for next year